 Our body never functions randomly.
 Therefore, our memories, physiology, emotions, and behavior is consequential and can be mathematically simulated.

 The branch of biomathematics is in its infancy.
-Still, without a mathematical translation of human physiology, it would be challenging to produce a smart cyborg that functions as a human being.
+Still, without a mathematical translation of all human activities, it would be challenging to produce an intelligent cyborg that functions as a human being.

 The biggest obstacle is the mathematical cracking of the processes in the human brain.
 Although it is not romantic, concepts like beauty and love, positive and negative emotions, memories can have mathematical expressions.